Friction in Interface Design: Slowing Users Down (on Purpose)

 Friction is a means to help users navigate complex interfaces, not a way to maximize revenue.
 Planning requires a careful look at the dangerous, irreversible, and important bits of your application, then focusing time and effort on helping people navigate those waters.

 Be wary of trying too hard to be helpful, though.
 A two-step process for a video chat is welcome, but two actions to accept a phone call would be irksome.

 Give Users Autonomy

-As a general rule of thumb, unless absolutely necessary, consider implementing mechanisms for making it optional, skippable, or snooze-able.
-Whether it’s a skippable onboarding tutorial, a “Don’t show me this message again” option in a dialog box, or the ability to snooze a reminder, users will appreciate the freedom of choice.
+This includes mechanisms like optional, skippable, and snooze-able.
+Whether it’s a tour that you can skip, a “Don’t show me this message again” option in a dialog box, or the ability to snooze a reminder, users will appreciate the freedom of choice.

 Iterate on Common Stumbling Blocks

 Extra reminders, steps, and checks won’t stop bad things from happening.
 If destructive results are still commonplace, look to other avenues — version control, restore, undo, and other viable history features.

 User testing helps surface all of this quickly.
 Where do power users trip up?
 How about newcomers?
 Are they blaming themselves, or the application?
 Stumbles here are telltale signs of places in need of some extra polish.

 We’ve spent decades trying to make web software fast.
 It’s tricky to run against that current and identify places where ethics, security, or destructive potential benefits from a slowdown.
 Interfaces can be too quick.

 During planning, testing, and quality assurance, make sure there’s a to-do for friction.
 A hundred extra clicks may still be substantially faster than a wrong one.